BettercareHealth/bettercare/nc/nc-6.md

 ### 6-19 What milk formula should be used for preterm infants if breast milk is not available?

 If breast milk is not available, then formula (powdered milk) should be used.
 Infants weighing 1500 g or more can be given a standard newborn formula (such as Nan 1).
-However, infants weighing less than 1500 g should be given a special preterm formula (such as PreNan).
+However, infants weighing less than 1500&nbsp;g should be given a special preterm formula (such as PreNan).
 While the nutrients and chemical make up of these special formulas are designed to meet the needs of preterm infants, they lack most of the anti-infection factors found in breast milk.

 If the correct volume of breast milk or formula is given, the infant will receive the correct amount of nutrients and energy.
 Diluted feeds must *not* be used.